capilus/HP-Reverb-G2-index-Controller-HTC-vive-tracker-Working-native-Open-VR/README.md

 What you need:
  - Index / htc Controller, lighthouses
  - HTC vive tracker 1.0.
 2.0 3.0 (Maybe in future tundra tracker)
- - USB extension cable or Micro usb for tracker 1.0 and 2.0 or USB C for tracker 3.0 Cable 5mt/16 ft (optional you can use dongle).
+ - USB extension no active cable or Micro usb for tracker 1.0 and 2.0 or USB C for tracker 3.0 Cable 5mt/16 ft (optional you can use dongle).

 Software:
 - Open VR advanced settings: https://github.com/OpenVR-Advanced-Settings/OpenVR-AdvancedSettings